 The implication is that the label can then use the masters as it pleases without the consent, approval or necessary permission of the artist or producer.
 All revenues made on the masters go to the label and are shared as agreed upon with the artist.

 Recording studios and production houses sometimes claim the argument that since their music equipment and expertise are used on the work, they deserve some rights to the masters.
-However, this argument is thought of as week as studios can only claim their price or fee per time spent.
-The artists can themselves decide to share or give up some share of masters to them, however this of course is rare.
+However, this argument is thought of as weak as studios can only claim their price or fee per time spent.
+The artists can themselves decide to share or give up some share of masters to them, however, this is rare.

 Fortunately for artists, there are ways to retain the master recording and its legal rights in its entirety.
 It all boils down to the terms of the contract with the record label or producer.